 - Is there such thing as superpowers?
 What constitutes one?
 Does the ability to lick one’s own elbow count?
 What about being the only one in your family able pry open a new jar of pickles?
 Or is it considered a superpower only if you can do things not previously considered possible, like flight or invisibility?

 - If the Google search bar was a person, what would it think of you or your character?
-If you wipe your search engine’s memory, does it feel like someone with amnesia might, or are there no side effects?
+If you wipe your search engine’s memory, does it feel like it has amnesia and ‘remembers remembering,’ or are there no side effects?

 - Imagine the year is 2060, and a generation of children are growing up with complete documentation of the today’s generation of teenagers.
 There is photographic, videographic, and written evidence of Grandma and Grandpa as infants, kids, teenagers, adults and parents, all saved in digital format.
 How much of this material is accessible?
 Do they find our Snapchat selfies and YouTube videos amusing, or are they bewildered and appalled?
 Do they seek to preserve themselves in the same way?